broilo/cornershop/README.md

 ![Fig. 33](./figs/feature_importance_set4.png)

-Notice that they importance patterns very much alike, the only difference being the addition of the seniority resource in set 4.
+Notice that the importance patterns are very much alike, the only difference being the addition of the seniority resource in set 4.

 ### Overall Result